konflux-ci/release-service-catalog/tasks/rh-sign-image/README.md

 | concurrentLimit | The maximum number of images to be processed at once                                      | Yes      | 4                    |
 | pipelineRunUid  | The uid of the current pipelineRun.
 Used as a label value when creating internal requests | No       |                      |

+## Changes in 2.2.3
+* Add `set -e` to the task script, so it can fail if the `wait-for-ir` script exits with a non-zero status code, when at least one of the InternalRequests has not succeeded

 ## Changes in 2.2.2
 * An InternalRequest is now created to sign source containers